Translating Microsoft Office Documents

 Exclude Content using Styles

-In Microsoft Word and Microsoft Excel files, you can mark content that you don't want to be translated by using Styles.
+In Microsoft Word and Microsoft Excel files, you can mark strings that you don't want to be translated by using Styles.
 To do so, simply create a new style called NOTRANSLATE, highlight the text or click the cell you want to exclude, and apply the NOTRANSLATE style to that text/cell.

 Creating the NOTRANSLATE Style - Microsoft Word